 Situated 1834m (6017 ft.) above sea level in one of the most strikingly beautiful locations in Germany if not all of Europe, the Kehlsteinhaus, also popularly known as the “Eagle’s Nest”, is a building steeped in history.
 Commissioned in 1937 by Reichsleiter Martin Bormann as a fiftieth birthday present for National Socialist leader Adolf Hitler, the spectacular mountain eyrie spectacularly perched at the summit of the Kehlstein mountain in the Berchtesgaden Alps has become one of the most popular tourist destinations in southern Germany.

-It is perhaps because of the distinct lack of interest shown by the Hitler that the house on the peak of the Kehlstein would be spared the rather ignominious fate suffered by the Berghof and other properties further down the Obersalzberg; today it is home to an excellent mountain-top restaurant serving the finest traditional Bavarian fare, and is the target of hundreds of thousands of visitors from all over the globe.
+It is perhaps because of the distinct lack of interest shown by the Hitler that the house on the peak of the Kehlstein was spared the rather ignominious fate suffered by the Berghof and other properties further down the Obersalzberg; today it is home to an excellent mountain-top restaurant serving the finest traditional Bavarian fare, and is the target of hundreds of thousands of visitors from all over the globe.

 Due to its being having been commissioned by the Nazi leadership, it will never be possible to separate the Kehlsteinhaus from its bitter historical legacy.
 However, with almost seventy years having passed since the end of the war and with new friendships having been made, it stands to reason that the Kehlsteinhaus should not be examined from this blinkered angle alone.
 The house no longer stands as an icon for National Socialism, and has not done so for over half a century.
 It is indeed somewhat arguable that it was ever really seen as such.